davidecaroselli/jsonthis/README.md

 });
 ```

-Now you can use the `toJSON()` method with Sequelize models and Jsonthis will intercept the serialization process:
+Now, Jsonthis will seamlessly intercept the serialization process when using the `toJSON()` method
+with Sequelize models:

 ```typescript
 function maskEmail(value: string): string {